eetay/promise-pool-js/README.md

 ```

 ## TODO list:
-- refactor to use the master promise itself as the state holder rather than a separate closure
 - API similar to Promise.all(): "Promise.pool([promise, ...], threads)"
 - options for behavior on reject:
   - reject as soon as one is rejected (same as Promise.all)